Kreyu/data-table-bundle/docs/reference/columns/types/actions.md

-# ActionsType
+# ActionsColumnType

-The [ActionsType](https://github.com/Kreyu/data-table-bundle/blob/main/src/Column/Type/ActionsType.php) represents a column with value displayed as a list of actions.
+The [:material-github: ActionsColumnType](https://github.com/Kreyu/data-table-bundle/blob/main/src/Column/Type/ActionsColumnType.php) represents a column with value displayed as a list of actions.

 ## Options